maizzle/maizzle.com/content/docs/environments.md

 ---
 title: "Environments"
-description: "Define distinct build scenarios for your HTML email workflow, each with their own settings."
+description: "Define distinct build scenarios for your HTML email workflow, each with their own config and data."
 ---

 # Environments